-- Candidate: An individual taking the Injections Skill Exam. - Candidate Performance: When the candidate is actually performing the procedures/skill. - Evaluation Form: The yes-no checklist an examiner uses to evaluate the candidate. - Examination Cycle: The 15-minute time allocation for the exam. - Finished: When a candidate has completed their performance and will no longer be scored on any exam items. - Item: A numbered procedural element within each procedure. - NBEO: National Board of Examiners in Optometry[®] - NCCTO®: National Center of Clinical Testing in Optometry - NCCTO Staff: The personnel responsible for executing the exam and serving as a candidate advocate and liaison to NBEO.
-Referred to as "staff" throughout this guide. - Observation Time: The time before the exam when candidates can familiarize themselves with the station.
+- Candidate: An individual taking the exam. - Evaluation Form: The yes-no checklist an examiner uses to evaluate the candidate. - Cycle: The 15-minute time allocation for the exam. - Finished: When a candidate has completed their performance and will no longer be scored on any exam item. - Item: A numbered procedural element within each procedure. - NBEO®: National Board of Examiners in Optometry® - NCCTO®: National Center of Clinical Testing in Optometry - NCCTO Staff: NBEO employees who are responsible for administering the exam. - Observation Time: The time before the exam when candidates can familiarize themselves with the exam room. - Procedure: The individual procedures within the injections skill.
+ISE has four separate procedures that make up the overall skill. - Proctor: The individual who will interact with the candidate during the exam. - Remote Examiner (RE): The individual responsible for scoring the candidate's performance remotely. - Repeat: When a candidate wishes to repeat a procedure or item.

-- Procedure: The individual procedures within the injections skill.
-ISE has four separate procedures that make up the overall skill. - Proctor: The individual who will interact with the candidate during ISE. - Remote Examiner (RE): The individual responsible for scoring the candidate's performance remotely. - Repeat: When a candidate wishes to repeat a procedure or item. - Skill: A substantive component of a patient examination related to a particular technique or welldefined process. - Station: An exam room in which required skills will be assessed during a delineated time period; ISE has one station. - STOP: When a candidate's performance is stopped for either safety purposes or because they have used all available attempts to complete a procedure.
+- Skill: A substantive component of a patient examination related to a particular technique or welldefined process. - Station: An exam room in which required skills will be assessed during a delineated time period; ISE has one station. - Stop: When a candidate's performance is stopped for either safety purposes or because they have used all available attempts to complete a procedure.